Alex-Devoid/TextGraphAI/README.md

 2. Use the upload form to select a file, specify a dataset name, and choose whether to create a new dataset or add to an existing one.
 3. (Optional) Select `uploads/transcriptLC68920.txt` to test tool with a transcript of a U.S. Senrtate hearing.
 4. Click the upload button to submit the file for processing.
+5. Extraction prompts will automatically be fine tuned based on the text you uplaoded.
-5. Keep an eye on
+6. Keep an eye on GraphRAG extraction status at with `docker-compose logs -f celery-worker`

 ## Viewing Neo4j Database